hpc/charliecloud/doc/ch-grow_desc.rst

 URL contexts are not supported.
 We have not yet decided whether to implement this.

+If the Dockerfile is presented on standard input, i.e. with :code:`-f -`, :code:`ch-grow` still requires a build context.
+There is not currently a way to have no context directory.

 There is not yet a build cache; each instruction will be re-run each time you build.
 However, base images are not re-downloaded or re-built if they're already present.